Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 int c[m][n];
 ```

-The primary restriction on VLAs is that they can’t have static storage duration.
-(We haven’t yet seen any arrays with this property.)
+The primary restriction on VLAs is that they can't have static storage duration.
+(We haven't yet seen any arrays with this property.)
 Another restriction is that a VLA may not have an initializer.

 Variable-length arrays are most often seen in functions other than `main`.
 One big advantage of a VLA that belongs to a function `f` is that it can have a different length each time `f` is called.
 We'll explore this feature in Section 9.3.